 The research activities of the MSDLab mainly concern the development of new ULTRASOUND methods or systems for biomedical applications.
 Such activities are characterized by an approach strongly experimental, as they are not limited to simulations but always include the test/validation phase.

-When it is necessary to overcome the limitations of accessible commercial equipment or laboratory instruments, new, complete ultrasound systems are developed, and typically made available to partners of other scientific laboratories.
+In order to overcome the limitations of accessible commercial equipment or laboratory instruments, new, complete ultrasound systems have been developed, and typically made available to partners of other scientific laboratories.

 The MSDLab is proud of the collaboration with esteemed research institutions or academic laboratories, which have frequently produced joint papers for conference presentations and for publication in peer-reviewed journals.

 Major activities of MSDLab include researches in the following fields:

 Such activities are developed within the frame of the currently funded main projects:

 - SUMMIT: SUrrogate markers for Macro- and Microvascular hard endpoints for Innovative diabetes Tools (IMI)

 - DeNeCoR: Devices for NeuroControl and NeuroRehabilitation (Eniac Joint Undertaking)